Veterinary nurses work in a highly skilled role carrying out a range of clinical tasks aimed at improving animal health and welfare

 Types of veterinary nursing

-Depending on the practice and your own interests, you may specialise in one of these areas:
+Depending on the practice and your own interests, you may focus in one of these areas:

-- General practice (first opinion) - providing the first-line care of animals including vaccinating, neutering, worming and health checking
+- General practice (first opinion) - providing the first-line care of animals including routine vaccinations, neutering, worming, health checks, and the treatment of basic illnesses and injuries

 - Emergency practice - working within a practice that sees urgent and critical cases, typically operating overnight and at weekends